mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> delete_dir(path_to_qs, confirmation_required=False, verbose=True)
     Deleting "\pyhelpers_quick_start" ...
 Done.

-From the module :py:mod:`ops<pyhelpers.ops>`, the function :py:func:`confirmed()<pyhelpers.ops.confirmed>` may also be quite helpful especially when you would like to request a confirmation before proceeding with some processes.
+From the module :py:mod:`ops<pyhelpers.ops>`, the function :py:func:`confirmed()<pyhelpers.ops.confirmed>` may be quite helpful especially when you would like to request a confirmation before proceeding with some processes.
 For example:

 .. code-block:: python